**PixelCNC v1.69b - User Guide**

 Project Canvas Mode

 The left-most project mode button resembling a stack of squares within a dashed selection-rectangle allows for creating project's "canvas".
-The project canvas is the input that an operation generates its toolpath from.
-It is the default project mode when PixelCNC is run and when a new project is created or an existing one is opened from the file system.
+A project's canvas is the input that its CNC operations generates their toolpath from.
+(Some operations support using the cubic spline paths of canvas paths-layers as input for generating toolpaths as well.)
+The Project Canvas mode is the default project mode when PixelCNC is started, and when a new project is created, or an existing one is opened from the file system.

-From this mode users can setup their canvas and add/remove "layers" which serve as the contents of the canvas.
-Layers can be created by importing several media types, generated using built-in layer generation functions, or by hand-crafting them from a blank layer.
-Layers can be positioned, scaled, rotated, and blended together.
-Raster, paths, and text layers all have corresponding editing modes each with different features and functionalities.
-While in other project modes the canvas is treated as a fixed composition.
+From the canvas mode users can setup their project's canvas and add/remove/edit "layers" which serve as the contents of the canvas, similar to the layers in a Photoshop image.
+Layers can be created by importing several media types, generated using built-in layer generation functions, or by hand-crafting them from a blank layer (except model-layers, which can only be loaded from a 3D model file).
+Layers can be positioned, scaled, rotated, and blended together in different ways.
+Raster, paths, and text layers all have corresponding editing modes, each with different features and functionalities.
+While in other project modes the canvas is treated as a fixed composition that cannot be edited while in those modes.
 Any changes to the canvas or its contents can only be made from the Project Canvas mode.

-While in the Project Canvas mode options and functions for working with the canvas and its layers line the left-side of the application window.
+While in the Project Canvas mode options and functions for working with the canvas and its layers line the left-side of the PixelCNC interface.
 These are as follows:

 ### Canvas Properties ###